All God's Children Need Traveling Shoes: Plot summary

-All God's Children Need Traveling Shoes begins as Angelou's previous book, The Heart of a Woman, ends: with her depiction of a serious automobile accident involving her son Guy.
+All God's Children Need Traveling Shoes takes place during Ghana in the 1960s, "a historical epoch in which independence from British colonial rule was still a new phenomenon".
+It begins as Angelou's previous book, The Heart of a Woman, ends: with her depiction of a serious automobile accident involving her son Guy.
 After spending two years in Cairo, they come to Accra to enroll Guy in the University of Ghana, and the accident occurs three days after they arrive.
 Following Guy's long convalescence, they remain in Ghana, Angelou for four years, from 1962 to 1965.
 Angelou describes Guy's recovery, including her deep depression.
 She is confronted by her friend Julian Mayfield, who introduces her to writer and actor Efua Sutherland, the Director of the National Theatre of Ghana.
 Sutherland becomes Angelou's "sister-friend" and allows her to cry out all her pain and bitterness.

 Angelou finds a job at the University of Ghana and "falls in love" with the country and with its people, who remind her of African Americans she knew in Arkansas and California.
-As the parent of an adult, she experiences new freedoms, respects Guy's choices, and consciously stops making her son the center of her life.
+As the parent of a young adult, she experiences new freedoms, respects Guy's choices, and consciously stops making her son the center of her life.
 She creates new friendships with her roommates and native Africans, both male and female.
 She becomes part of a group of American expatriates whom she calls the "Revolutionist Returnees", people such as Mayfield and his wife Ana Livia, who share her struggles.

 Angelou strengthens her ties with Africa while traveling through eastern Ghanaian villages, and through her relationships with several Africans.
 She describes a few romantic prospects, one of which is with a man who proposes that she become his "second wife" and accept West African customs.
 She also becomes a supporter of Ghana president Kwame Nkrumah and close friends with tribal leader Nana Nketsia and poet Kwesi Brew.
 During one of her travels through West Africa, a woman identifies her as a member of the Bambara tribe based solely upon her appearance and behavior, which helps Angelou discover the similarities between her American traditions and those of her West African ancestors.